-C-19 vaccination
+COVID-19 vaccination

-This has been added into the Enhanced Services provided from community pharmacies and commissioned by NHSE&I. On 21 January 2022 it was the one-year anniversary of providing C-19 vaccinations in Islington from community pharmacies.
+This has been added into the Enhanced Services provided from community pharmacies and commissioned by NHSE&I. On 21 January 2022 it was the one-year anniversary of providing COVID-19 vaccinations in Islington from community pharmacies.

-The number of pharmacies currently providing C-19 vaccination nationally under the terms of an Enhanced Service has doubled from October 2021 to January 2022, and the latest reports are that over 22 million doses have been provided by community pharmacies in the 12 months to 14 January 2022.
+The number of pharmacies currently providing COVID-19 vaccination nationally under the terms of an Enhanced Service has doubled from October 2021 to January 2022, and the latest reports are that over 22 million doses have been provided by community pharmacies in the past 12 months (to 14 January 2022).